Measure theoretic structure of the sum of two affine Cantor sets: Introduction

 The Cantor set $K$ is close on the topology $C^{1+\epsilon}$ to a Cantor set $\widetilde{K}$ with the Markov partition $\{\widetilde{I_1}, ~\widetilde{I_2},~\cdots,~ \widetilde{I_r}\}$ defined by expanding map $\widetilde{\psi}$ if and only if the extremes of each $I_i$ are near the corresponding extremes of $\widetilde{I_i}$ and supposing $\psi\in C^{1+\epsilon}$ with Holder constant $C$, we must have $\widetilde{\psi}\in C^{1+\widetilde{\epsilon}}$ with Holder constant $\widetilde{C}$ such that $(\widetilde{C},~\widetilde{\epsilon})$ is near $(C,~\epsilon)$ and $\widetilde{\psi}$ is close to $\psi$ in the $C^1$ topology.
 Regular Cantor sets $K$ and $K'$ have \emph{stable intersection} if for any pair of regular Cantor sets $(\widetilde{K},~\widetilde{K'})$ near $(K,~K')$, we have $\widetilde{K}\cap \widetilde{K'} \neq\emptyset$.

 The concept of stable intersection has been introduced by Moreira in \cite{M} for the first time.
 The Cantor sets $K$ and $K'$ that have stable intersection are useful in two points of view.
 First, in dynamical systems theory, when stable and unstable Cantor sets associated to a homoclinic bifurcation have a stable intersection, they present open sets in the parameter line with positive density at the initial bifurcating value, for which the corresponding diffeomorphisms are not hyperbolic.
 Second, in number theory, they guarantee the existence of an open set $\mathcal{U}$ including $(K ,~K')$ such that for each $(\widetilde{K} ,~\widetilde{K'}) \in \mathcal{U}$, the set $\widetilde{K} -\widetilde{K'}$ contains an interval.
 On the other hand, topological and metrical structure of the $K-\lambda K'$ plays a key role in investigation of having stable intersection of regular Cantor sets $K$ and $K'$ \cite{MY}.
 Hence, we can concentrate on the arithmetic difference of regular Cantor sets of this form.
 Herein, there are several classical results: \begin{itemize} \item [(i)] If $\tau(K)\cdot\tau(K')>1$, then $K-\lambda K'$ contains an interval (\cite{PT}), \item [(ii)] If $HD(K)+HD(K')>1$, then $K-\lambda K'$ generically contains an interval (\cite{MY}), \item [(iii)] If $HD (K)+HD(K')>1$, then $|K-\lambda K'|> 0$ for almost every $\lambda\in \mathbb{R}^*$ (\cite{PT}), \item [(iv)] There exist regular Cantor sets $K$ and $K'$ such that $K-K'$ has positive Lebesgue measure, but does not contain any interval (\cite{S1}), \item [(v)]If $HD(K)+HD(K')<1$, then $|K-\lambda K'|=0$ (\cite{PT}). \end{itemize} A regular Cantor set $K$ is affine if $D\psi$ is constant on every interval $K_i$.
-Meanwhile, the following conjecture due to Palis is still open: \begin{maincon} The arithmetic difference of two affine Cantor sets generically, if not always, contains an interval or has zero Lebesgue measure. \end{maincon} Many studies have been done on this conjecture \cite{M, MY, MO}.
-This conjecture can be written for middle Cantor sets too; Cantor set $C_\alpha$ is a middle--$(1-2\alpha)$ or in simple words, middle Cantor set, if the convex hull of $C_\alpha$ is $[0,1]$ and the Markov partition of $C_\alpha$ has exactly two members with $D\psi=\frac{1}{\alpha}$ on their intervals.
-Regard to above discussion, the morphology of the arithmetic difference $C_\alpha-\lambda C_\beta$ on the mysterious region
+Meanwhile, the following conjecture due to Palis is still open: The arithmetic difference of two affine Cantor sets generically, if not always, contains an interval or has zero Lebesgue measure.